Kristján Arason

 Kristján Arason (born 23 July 1961) is a former member of Icelandic national handball team.
 He is the husband of Þorgerður Katrín Gunnarsdóttir, a well-known figure in Icelandic politics.
 He ranked fourth in IHF's list of the world's best handball players in the year 1989.
-He is considered among the best defenders in the history of handball.
-He won the Icelandic championship with FH (Fimleikafélag Hafnarfjarðar)as a coach in the year 2011.
+He won the Icelandic championship with Fimleikafélag Hafnarfjarðar (FH) as a coach in 2011.

+Basketball

+Before fully focusing on handball, Kristján played various other sports, including basketball.
+He was a member of the Iceland junior national basketball teams and won the 2. deild karla with Haukar in 1981.